RiddleAndCode/rtd-docs/docs/Token_Management_Platform_Manual.md

 * Asset: The currency of the account
-* Account ID: The hash ID of the account
+* Account ID: The 8 digit hexadecimal identifier of the account
 * Address: The actual address of the account
 * Acc. typ: Account type